akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ## Remembering Entities

 Remembering entities pertains to restarting entities after a rebalance or recovering from a crash.
-Enabling or disabling it (the default) drives the behavior of the restart.
+Enabling or disabling (the default) this feature drives the behavior of the restarts:
+* enabled: entities are restarted, even though no new messages are sent to them
+* disabled: entities are restarted, on demand when a new message arrives

 Note that the state of the entities themselves will not be restored unless they have been made persistent, for example with @ref:[Event Sourcing](persistence.md).

-The list of entities in each `Shard` can be made persistent (durable) by setting the `rememberEntities` flag to true in `ClusterShardingSettings` when calling `ClusterSharding.start` and making sure the `shardIdExtractor` handles `Shard.StartEntity(EntityId)` which implies that a `ShardId` must be possible to
+To make the list of entities in each `Shard` persistent (durable), set the `rememberEntities` flag to true in `ClusterShardingSettings` when calling `ClusterSharding.start` and making sure the `shardIdExtractor` handles `Shard.StartEntity(EntityId)` which implies that a `ShardId` must be possible to